What is a Natural Hazard?

 The best answer here is C, disaster.
 Katrina was certainly also an extreme event, but along the Gulf Coast, its defining feature is the major damage it caused, making it a big disaster.

 2. Polar lows are cyclones that occur near the North and South Poles.
-These are a type of:
+These are types of:

 A) Extreme event

 The best answer here is A, extreme event.
 Because these events occur near the poles, they tend to not damage things that we care about.
 People do not live in the region, and what ecosystems exist there are not substantially disturbed.
 But polar lows do have unusually high winds, making them extreme events.